We are now well into the second wave of the of the COVID-19 pandemic here in British Columbia.

 The most important measures to prevent transmission of COVID-19 include:

-Even with this recent update, we want to reassure all workers that the threat to all British Columbians still remains low.
+We want to reassure all workers that the threat to all British Columbians remains low.
 We encourage our members to take necessary precautions within their workplaces.